llxxbb/Nature/doc/plan.md

 ## finished but did not submit

 ## Underway

-    IncomeController#input meta type check can moved to other place.

-    NatureError#Break is not handled

-    generate task and check task before save plan will be efficiency.

-    prepare_to_store only need get meta and generate task once for all instance.

-    TaskForStore upstream property is weird

     generate order

     give a graph at concepts.md for the flow that how to generate instances.